 Day 3 – Taormina, Mt Etna or Siracusa

-Day three of your Sicily itinerary should be dedicated to taking a day trip from Catania.
+Day three of your Sicily itinerary should be dedicated to taking a day trip from Catania and explore more of Eastern Sicily.
 One of the most popular places is the town of Taormina, which is known for its ancient Greek theatre and beautiful coastline surrounding it.

-It’s also a popular option to go to Mt Etna, whether it be to take the cable car and hike around the craters or to sip wines grown in the foothills.
+It’s also a popular option to take a trip to Mount Etna, whether it be to take the cable car and hike around the craters or to sip wines grown in the foothills.
+If you want to combine both Taormina and Mount Etna and don’t have a car, then you can take this full-day tour or this day tour.

 Finally, another great option is to head south to the city of Siracusa (Syracuse).
 This city boasts some more incredible ancient ruins and it is a unique and beautiful place to explore.